Clinical-Genomics/cg/CONTRIBUTING.md

 This section guides you through submitting a bug report for CG.
 Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:

-Before creating bug reports, please try to search the issues (opened and closed) if the problem has been described before, as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
+Before creating bug reports, please try to search the issues (opened and closed) if the problem has been described before, there might be no reason to create one.
+When creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.